HafizMBilal009/datumbrain.github.io/_posts/2020-02-09-intro-to-react.md

 ```

 This component will render quotes table. `map` function iterates each element of `quotesList` array and returns a `tr` containing quote and its author.
-Residing in components directory, create a file named `Data.js` and add some dummy data in it :
+Residing in components directory, create a file named `Data.js` and add some dummy data in it:

 ```js
 export const data = [